isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/in-stream-setup.md

 * Use Existing Video: Use a previously uploaded video to create a new ad.
 * Advanced: VAST Tag URL.
 Use a [3rd Party Ad Tag](3rd-party-tracking-adserving/ad-tags.md) to serve your ad.

-    * The ad server must be&nbsp; [TubeMogul Certified](https://www.tubemogul.com/company/partners/ad-serving-and-rich-media/)prior to campaign launch.&nbsp;If your ad server is not named, please contact&nbsp; [platform_support@tubemogul.com](mailto:playtimesupport@tubemogul.com)&nbsp;to test your ad tag.
+    * The ad server must be [TubeMogul Certified](https://www.tubemogul.com/company/partners/ad-serving-and-rich-media/)prior to campaign launch.&nbsp;If your ad server is not named, please contact [platform_support@tubemogul.com](mailto:playtimesupport@tubemogul.com) to test your ad tag.

 **Configure the Ad**